microsoft/botframework-cli/packages/cli/README.md

   --hostname=hostname                Specifies the url for your private QnA service.
 Overrides the value present in
                                      config.

-  --in=in                            (required) The FeedbackRecordDTO object to send in the body of the request.
+  --in=in                            File path to the FeedbackRecordDTO object to send in the body of the request.

   --kbId=kbId                        Specifies the active qnamaker knowledgebase id.
 Overrides the value present in the
                                      config